terraform-provider-openstack/terraform-provider-openstack/website/docs/index.html.markdown

 * `OS_SFS_ENVIRONMENT` - Required if your'e working on the `openstack_openstack_sharedfilesystem_*`
   resources.
 Set this value to "1" to enable testing these resources.

+* `OS_HYPERVISOR_HOSTNAME` - Required if you're working on the `openstack_compute_hypervisor_v2`
+  data source.
+Set this value to one valid hypervisor hostname to test this data source.

 We recommend only running the acceptance tests related to the feature or bug you're working on.
 To do this, run: